Harvard takes perfectly good plums as students, and turns them into prunes. - Frank Lloyd Wright

-If you think this is nonsense and that wine from oak barrels is good enough oak influence for you, is there help to be found in a bottle of "beechied brandy" against intolerence?
-Do you know if you haven't tried?
-And do you know if you have not tried enough, and kept notes and so on, so that a statistician may gauge probabilities and such things?
+If you think this is drivel and that wine from oak barrels is good enough oak influence for you, is there help to be found in a bottle of "beechied brandy" against intolerence?
+Do you know if you haven't tried some twenty times or so?
+And do you know if you have not tried enough, and kept notes and so on, so that a statistician may gauge probabilities, detect possible patterns and such things?
 And do you know for sure even then?

 Vine Brandy (another Bach essence)

 In contrast to oaky fellows, Jesus identified himself as a vine.
 "I am the vine," is in one of his sayings [John 15,5].
-The vine is a climber that depends on others to support its own growth.
+The vine is a climber.
 How are vine people according to Dr Bach?

 Certain of their own ability, confident of success . . . they think that it would be for the benefit of others if they could be persuaded to do things as they themselves do, or as they are certain is right . . . they will direct their attendants.

-The vine type tells others what to do - Dr. Bach sums up.
-It also sums up large parts of the work of Jesus the Vine, Jew and Healer.
-And Jews rejected him at large.
+The vine type tells others what to do, Dr Edward Bach tells others, and seems certain to be right . . .
+It also sums up much concerning Jesus the Vine, Jew and Healer.
+Jews rejected him at large.

-You can have vine as a Bach remedy too, if you are rigorous, even fanatical, and needs to relax and get tolerant.
+You may try vine as a Bach remedy, if you are rigorous, even fanatical, and needs to relax and get tolerant.